MaritzSTL/mtz-app-knowledge-center/README.md

       ```
     * Provide Maritz Email Address
       * Email addresses can be uniquely modified locally per repository
+      * Note: Although your global email address will be globally set for Maritz, your registered GitHub email will be required locally for this Polymer Knowledge Center repository.
       ```ps
       git config --global user.email "yourEmail@maritz.com"
       ```